Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 The Mouse Wheel

 The WM_MOUSEWHEEL message is sent when the mouse wheel is rotated.
-The lParam value contains the cursor’s x and y positions.
-These coordinates are relative to the upper-left corner of the client screen.
-The high-order wParam value indicates the distance the wheel is rotated in multiples of 120 with a negative value indicating a backward rotation and a positive value indicating a forward rotation.
-The low order wparam value indicates various virtual key states.
+The lParam value contains the cursor’s x and y coordinates in screen coordinates.
+These coordinates are relative to the upper-left corner of the screen and can be converted to client-area coordinates using the ScreenToClient function.

 fwKeys = LOWORD(wParam); // key flag